Manasvi-Bakshi/Crime-Analysis/README.md

 - **MAE, MSE, RMSE**: These metrics were plotted together to compare how the models performed in terms of error.
 - **R², Explained Variance**: These metrics were plotted separately to assess the models' predictive accuracy and variance explanation.

+### Installation

+Ensure all datasets from the **dataset** folder are added to your runtime environment, and verify that the file paths in the code match the location of these datasets.
+Once the paths are correctly configured, you can run all the cells seamlessly.